Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Pure axial (spanwise) and azimuthal (streamwise) inhomogeneities

-The first patterns we discuss are purely streamwise and purely spanwise inhomogeneous boundary conditions, as shown in the schematics of figure \ref{fig:fullschema} (bottom first and bottom second).
-The case of spanwise variations is particularly interesting, because it is expected to generate the sort of Reynolds stress imbalances that induce additional secondary flows.
-In addition, spanwise patterns are ``frozen'' from the point of view of cylinder and because they are streamwise invariant, they are easier to analyze.
+The first patterns we discuss are azimuthal and axial patterns, which can be understood as purely streamwise and purely spanwise inhomogeneous boundary conditions respectively (bottom first and bottom second from left in Figure \ref{fig:fullschema}).
+The case of axial (spanwise) variations is particularly interesting, because it is expected to generate the sort of Reynolds stress imbalances that induce additional secondary flows.
+In addition, axial patterns are ``frozen'' from the point of view of cylinder and because they are invariant in time, they are easier to analyze.

-We begin by showing the non-dimensional torque $Nu$ for various Reynolds number and stripe wavelengths in the top panels of figure \ref{fig:torquesaznax}.
-Our first observation is that the wavelength of the pattern significantly changes the resulting torque.
-The $Nu(k)$ curve is monotonic for almost all cases except for the large $Re$ cases of Figure \ref{fig:torquesaznax}(b,d) to which we will return to later.
-Smaller pattern sizes result in higher torques even if the area ratio between no-slip and stress-free regions is kept constant at 50\% each, consistent with the existing literature \citep{naim2019turbulent,watanabe2017drag}.